Why Therapy Is Crucial For Refugee Children

 Source: wallpaperflower.com

-As curious as I was, I kept myself from barging in the complex and demanding to get to know my new neighbors.
+As curious as I was, I kept myself from barging into the complex and demanding to get to know my new neighbors.
 But I had the chance to say hello to them when the new family went to the park where my kids typically played one afternoon.
 That’s how I learned that they were refugees from Iraq and that they fled from the country after the school they worked at got bombed.

 I could not fathom the anguish and fear that this family must have experienced.
 It pushed them to move to a foreign country and leave everything they had behind.
 The least we could do to help them settle in the community were: